tyler-cranmer/Quizzex/README.md

 - Hold meetings where one member can share knowledge with others
 - Set sprints to ensure meeting project deadlines on time
 - Maintain consistent meetings to catch mistakes early
-- Working with eachother to highlight eachothers' stengths and shore up any knowledge gaps
+- Working with each other to highlight each others' strengths and shore up any knowledge gaps

 Development method: Agile
 - SCRUM two times a week at minimum, once early in the week and again later in the week to check in